ptrofimov/phappy/README.md

 ## Notice

-The project is in active development.
 If you wanna be a collaborator you are welcome.
 Write me to issues.

 --------------------------------------------------------
 *Tags:* phappy, php, prototyping